 Where: Leimert Park

-Leimert Park Village, one of L.A.'s predominant enclaves for African-American culture, added its own art walk in 2010.
-Taking place on the last Sunday of every month, it is a free self-guided art and community experience highlighting both visual and performance art.
+Leimert Park Village, one of L.A.'s premier enclaves for African-American culture, launched its own art walk in 2010.
+It is a free self-guided art and community experience that happens on the last Sunday of every month, with changing themes highlighting both visual and performance art.

 When: Second Saturday of every month, 7-10 p.m.